Logics-Parsing-Omni Technical Report: Evaluation

 Our evaluation framework strictly aligns with the proposed three-stage architecture (L1–L3), systematically assessing performance from L1-Holistic Detection (spatio-temporal grounding and classification), L2-Fine-grained Recognition (symbol extraction, attribute identification, and structural recovery), to L3-Multi-level Interpreting (semantic consistency and hallucination resistance).
 To provide a concise view of model capabilities, we aggregate these fine-grained metrics into two core scores: Perception, which evaluates signal precision and structural fidelity (dominating L1 and L2), and Cognition, which evaluates logical reasoning and semantic understanding (dominating L3).

 As detailed in Table~\ref{tab:summary_results}, Logics-Parsing-Omni demonstrates highly competitive or state-of-the-art capabilities across all six diverse modalities when evaluated on Overall (Ovr.), Perception (Perc.), and Cognition (Cog.) metrics.
-Notably, our model consistently surpasses all evaluated baselines—including the leading proprietary Gemini-3-Pro—in the Overall and Cognition metrics of the Graphics and Audio domains, as well as across all metrics in Text-Rich Video.
-This superiority is particularly pronounced in the Cognition metric, where Logics-Parsing-Omni exhibits exceptional logical reasoning and semantic understanding, achieving top-tier scores such as 92.19 in Graphics and 79.03 in Text-Rich Video.
+Notably, our model consistently surpasses all evaluated baselines—including the leading proprietary Gemini-3-Pro—in the Overall and Cognition metrics of the Graphics, Audio, and Text-Rich Video domains.
+This superiority is particularly pronounced in the Cognition metric, where Logics-Parsing-Omni exhibits exceptional logical reasoning and semantic understanding, achieving top-tier scores such as 92.12 in Graphics and 80.85 in Text-Rich Video.
 While Gemini-3-Pro maintains an advantage in the fundamental perception of Natural Images, Graphics, Audio, and Documents, as well as a marginal lead in Natural Video, our model significantly outperforms other open-weight counterparts (e.g., the Qwen series) in nearly all metrics.
 These quantitative results validate the efficacy of our L1–L3 architecture, demonstrating that Logics-Parsing-Omni successfully bridges fundamental signal detection with complex multi-modal interpreting.